ederfduran/sinapsis-poc/thumbnail-generator-api/README.md

 ## Persistence layer

 For pesist the data we are going to use dynamo db with a table called thumbnail requests where partition key will be a request id generated.
-Besides that we plan to storage information of request status, last download and instert date.
+Besides that we plan to storage information of request status, insert date, modified date and thumbnail public urls when the image processing has finished.